anuket-project/anuket-specifications/doc/ref_model/chapters/chapter03.rst

    AAL Interface in RM Realization Diagram

-The document “O-RAN Acceleration Abstraction Layer General Aspects and Principles 1.0” :cite:p:`oranwg6aalganp`, and the latest O-RAN WG6 Cloudification and Orchestration Workgroup specfications :cite:p:`oranwg6cloudorchwg`:
+The document “O-RAN Acceleration Abstraction Layer General Aspects and Principles 1.0” :cite:p:`oranwg6aalganp`, and the latest O-RAN WG6 Cloudification and Orchestration Workgroup specifications :cite:p:`oranwg6cloudorchwg`:

 - Describe the functions conveyed over the AAL interface, including configuration and management functions.
 - Identify the requirements as well as general procedures and operations.